mazma1/post-it/README.md

 ## Limitations

 1. Users are added to the group one at a time.
-2. Chat messages are not real-time.
-You have to refresh your browser to view new messages.
+2. Chat message notifications are not real-time.
+You have to refresh your browser to see new message notifications.

 ## Contributing